Full 2014 Toyota Tundra Review

 After years of standing pat, Toyota has finally pulled the trigger on a major restyling of the full-size Tundra.
 It's not the complete overhaul you might expect at this point in the truck's life cycle, though.
 Toyota has left the Tundra's powertrain and suspension hardware largely unchanged, and that's a potential liability in the light-duty full-size truck class, in which competitors continue to set new benchmarks for fuel economy and ride comfort.

-If you're a fan of traditional truck styling, though, the 2014 Toyota Tundra should be right up your alley.
-The previous truck's rounded edges have given way to squared-off lines, even around the fenders.
+Recently, Edmunds.com gave the 2014 Toyota Tundra an overall "B" rating and we praised the practical interior and updated styling.
+If you're a fan of traditional truck styling, this truck should be right up your alley.
+The previously rounded edges have given way to squared-off lines, even around the fenders.
 The hood sits higher than before, with a larger, brighter grille out front.
 Should you doubt Toyota's intent to give its full-size pickup a huskier image, you can't miss the large "Tundra" badge stamped into the tailgate.